projectcalico/calico/master/getting-started/kubernetes/installation/gce.md

 title: Deploying Calico and Kubernetes on GCE
 ---

-These instructions allow you to set up a Kubernetes cluster with Calico networking on GCE using the [Calico CNI plugin][calico-cni].
+These instructions allow you to set up a Kubernetes cluster with Calico networking on GCE using the [Calico CNI plugin][cni-plugin].
 This guide does not setup TLS between Kubernetes components or on the Kubernetes API.

 ## 1. Getting started with GCE